reshamas/reshamas.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 We had translators at all 3 events: pre-sprint, sprint, post-sprint.

 It's challenging and resource intensive to provide translations in 3 different languages.

+### Collecting Names
+Important to have a field for "Middle Name" in addition to "First Name" and "Last Name".

 ## Adjustments for Next Sprint